 If you are successfully selected to become a pilot in the U.K. or wider Europe your training could take place at one or more of EASA approved L3Harris flight schools in the U.K., Portugal and New Zealand.
 You may be based in one location for the duration of your training but it is likely you will be required to travel between locations as you progress through your pilot training course.
 The cost of travelling between L3Harris' global academies will be covered as part of your training fee.

-Theoretical Knowledge training (Ground School) is in the UK, either in Coventry or our London Training Centre near Gatwick.
-Flight training is in Bournemouth, Cranfield here in the United Kingdom, Ponte de Sor and Cascais in Portugal and Hamilton in New Zealand (subject to capacity and scheduling).Explore our approved flight schools
+Theoretical Knowledge training (Ground School) is in the U.K. at our London Training Centre near Gatwick.
+Flight training is in Bournemouth or Cranfield in the U.K., Ponte de Sor and Cascais in Portugal and Hamilton in New Zealand (subject to capacity and scheduling).Explore our approved flight schools

 Pilot training courses